Summer Financial Assistance Eligibility Criteria

 - You will be notified via email when your Summer financial aid award is viewable in MavLINK.

-- Students and parents should consider all of their costs to determine how much funding will be needed for summer attendance.
-Our office will build a cost of attendance for your summer enrollment after we have reviewed your Summer Aid Request.
+- Students and parents should consider all of their costs to determine how much funding will be needed for Summer attendance.
+Our office will build a cost of attendance for your Summer enrollment after we have reviewed your Summer Aid Request.

 - If you are a new transfer student to UNO, your summer financial aid eligibility may be limited based on aid received at the prior institution(s) attended.

-Summer aid notices will be emailed to current students as a reminder to complete the Summer Aid Application in early March.
+Summer aid notices will be emailed to current students as a reminder to complete the Summer Aid request in early March.
 Summer awards are normally generated in early April.Please allow up to two (2) weeks after you have submitted your Summer Aid Request for us to determine your summer aid eligibility.

 Minimum Enrollment RequirementIn order to be considered for Federal loan and institutional grant fund eligibility you must be enrolled in at least a half-time enrollment level.
 Enrollment statuses are listed below:

-||Undergraduate Student||Graduate Student|
+|Undergraduate Student||Graduate Student|